Are Canned Tomatoes Good or Bad?

 No time to blanch and peel tomatoes for homemade sauce, chili or soup?
-That’s when the canned stuff comes in handy.
-They’re especially useful during the winter months when tomatoes aren’t in season, and can be stored in your pantry for up to 18 months.
+That’s when the canned varieties come in handy.
+They’re especially useful during the winter months when tomatoes aren’t in season, and they can be stored in your pantry for up to 18 months.

 Canned tomatoes often contain salt, which adds flavor and acts as a preservative.
-If you check the label, you’ll typically find anywhere from 100 to 300 milligrams of sodium per serving — that’s 4 to 13 percent of the daily recommendation.
-Look for “No Salt Added” versions to reduce sodium by a third.
+If you check the label, you’ll typically find anywhere from 100 to 300 milligrams of sodium per serving — that’s 4% to 13% of the daily recommendation.
+Look for “no salt added” versions to reduce sodium by a third.
 You can also find “low sodium” varieties at your local market.

 You may also find preservatives like citric acid and calcium chloride on some products.
 Both are considered safe to eat.
 Citric acid helps preserve color, while calcium chloride helps keep diced tomatoes nice and firm.
 You can also opt for boxed tomatoes (like Pomi) — they're BPA-free, and the only ingredient listed on the label is tomatoes.